 Mechanics of Motor Proteins and the Cytoskeleton The Howard lab is fascinated by the question of how small molecules like proteins, lipids and nucleotides self-assemble into cells and tissues that are thousands to millions of times larger than molecular dimensions.
 How do the molecules know where they should be, and whether the structures that they have made are the right size, shape and location?
 By combining highly sensitive techniques to visualize and manipulate individual biological molecules with theory and modeling, the Howard lab is trying to understand the interaction rules that allow molecules to work together to form highly organized yet dynamic cellular structures.

 The Howard lab is approaching these questions in the context of the microtubule cytoskeleton.
 They are interested in the molecular properties of motor proteins and microtubule assembly regulators, especially how they operate as molecular machines to drive motion and regulate the growth and shrinkage of microtubules.
-In addition to biochemical and single-molecule approaches, they also study a number of cellular systems including the morphogenesis of neuronal dendrites, mitosis, mechanoreceptors, and cilia & flagella and.
+In addition to biochemical and single-molecule approaches, they also study a number of cellular systems including the morphogenesis of neuronal dendrites and the motility of cilia & flagella.
 Specialized Terms: Microtubules, Motor proteins, MAPs, Cytoskeleton, Microtubule dynamics, Cell motility, Mitosis, the Axoneme, Optical tweezers, Single-molecule biophysics

 Motor and Cytoskeletal Systems: From molecules to cells